Tuesday 21 May 2019

 I was, therefore, somewhat disappointed, as someone who is developing a great interest in modern art, to find that in the Musée D’Art Moderne

 most work was from late 19th, early 20th, and the rest older, by hundreds of years.

 I knew the main exhibition was of Raoul Dufy, who was closely associated with the city up to his death in 1953, but I hoped there might have been something a little more edgy than countless impressionist paintings of sea, sky and boats.

 I did like some of his paintings, these two in particular for being big and bold,

 but the one picture that was really worth the ticket price was this.

-The angle is not great, due to reflected light, but this was painted by an unknown artist in the late 1500s, early 1600s.
+The angle of the photo is not great, due to avoiding reflected light, but this was painted by an unknown artist in the late 1500s, early 1600s.
 It looks like a mock up by Vogue!
 And what a knowing look.
 The detail is exquisite – everything softens away from the face making her personality stand out.
 Sadly for someone whose presence is so tangible hundreds of years after her death, she’s simply ‘portrait of a woman’.
 I hope she had a long and happy life.